AdaCore/gnatstudio/docs/users_guide/extending.rst

   String identifying the filetype of body (implementation) files for this language.
 Only one such tag is permitted for each language.

+* :file:`<Obj_Suffix>`

+  String identifying the extension for object files for this language.
+  For instance, it is ".o" for C or Ada or ".pyc" for python.
+  The default is to set it to "-", which indicates that there are no object files.

 * :file:`<Extension>`

   String identifying one of the valid filetypes for this